• Skip to primary navigation

 Vegetables take longer to grill than chicken.
 So this chicken satay recipe calls for pre-cooking the bell peppers for 4-5 minutes in the microwave.
 This ensures the vegetables will be cooked and not just get charred but still be underdone.

-The time it takes to grill depends on the thickness of your chicken pieces.
-However I recommend grilling this chicken satay for 4 minutes per side, being sure to flip it halfway through (using tongs so you do not burn your hands).
+The time it takes to grill depends on the thickness and size of the pieces of chicken.
+Make sure to flip the skewers halfway through (using tongs so you do not burn your hands).

 Serve